 Figure 3 – Improving The Customer Value Proposition

-In summary, typical market research studies conducted at this mature stage of the product life cycle include customer satisfaction research (in order to retain existing customers and hopefully attract potential customers), segmentation research (to determine how to tailor an offering to meet the needs of different segments) and pricing research (to determine optimal price points so as to achieve maximum profits).
+In summary, typical market research studies conducted at this mature stage of the product life cycle include customer satisfaction research (in order to retain existing customers and hopefully attract potential customers), b2b market segmentation research (to determine how to tailor an offering to meet the needs of different segments) and pricing strategy research (to determine optimal price points so as to achieve maximum profits).

 Old Age – Determining The Future

 The final stage in a product’s life cycle comprises the product’s decline, with substitutes (often cheaper or more efficient) and new innovations gradually eclipsing the product as its sales wane and its profits are squeezed.
 Not all products necessarily die though as there are often opportunities for modifications and improvements which can result in a rejuvenation of the life cycle, as illustrated in Figure 4.
 Such opportunities for revitalizing a product can be uncovered through market research.